JamshedBosch/Requirements-import-export-check-compact/checks_documentation.md

   - Shows text values from both files for comparison
   - Includes current status for reference
   - Maintains consistent formatting with other checks
+  - Indicates potential translation needs in the issue description

 ## Common Features